rorscharg/rorscharg.github.io/src/pages/blog/2020-03-26-Why-I-Write.md

 step, I've decided that my focus would be programming.

-On another note, I've also been avoiding sharing the information I absorb because I'm afraid I don't master it enough to have a conversation about it.
-I want to hold myself accountable for what I choose to learn, and engage myself to master the information I absorb in order to be able to share it afterwards.
+On another note, I've also been avoiding sharing the information I absorb because I'm afraid I don't master it enough to not look dumb when I talk about it.
+I also want to hold myself accountable for what I choose to learn, engage myself to master the information I absorb in order to be able to share it afterwards.

 # Focus
 So I've taken the decision to focus on programming for now, or at least for a considerable amount of time, I want